Advanced Very-High-Resolution Radiometer: Pre-launch calibration of visible channels (Ch. 1 and 2)

 where S and I are the slope and intercept (respectively) of the calibration regression [NOAA KLM].
 However, the highly accurate prelaunch calibration will degrade during launch and transit to orbit as well as during the operational life of the instrument [Molling et al., 2010].
 Halthore et al. [2008] note that sensor degradation is mainly caused by thermal cycling, outgassing in the filters, damage from higher energy radiation (such as ultraviolet (UV)), and condensation of outgassed gases onto sensitive surfaces.

-One major design fault of AVHRR instruments is that they lack the capability to perform accurate, onboard calibrations once on orbit [NOAA KLM].
+One major design constraint of AVHRR instruments is that they lack the capability to perform accurate, onboard calibrations once on orbit [NOAA KLM].
 Thus, post-launch on-orbit calibration activities (known as vicarious calibration methods) must be performed to update and ensure the accuracy of retrieved radiances and the subsequent products derived from these values [Xiong et al., 2010].
 Numerous studies have been performed to update the calibration coefficients and provide more accurate retrievals versus using the pre-launch calibration.